 For further information about accessing e-books see the e-Books page

-ANZCA Library provides access to a large range of books, specialising in anaesthesia and pain medicine-related titles.
+ANZCA library provides access to a large range of print books, specialising in anaesthesia and pain medicine-related titles.

 For further information about requesting books, see the Borrowing books page

-First time users of the new discovery layer who would like to request items, view/renew items on loan, save searches or create lists will need to create a password for their personalised library account:
+First-time users of the discovery service who would like to request items, view/renew items on loan, save searches or create lists will need to create a password for their personalised library account.

-NOTE: This is not the same as your Networks password used to access to e-resources.
-Setting/resetting your library account password will not affect your Networks password.
+NOTE: This is not the same as your ANZCA password used to access to e-resources.
+Setting/resetting your personalised library account password will not affect your ANZCA password.

 Note: If you do not receive an email or no longer have access to your preferred email account, contact the library and a library staff member will update your contact details

-New Zealand-based users will be delighted to learn that the new discovery service includes a Māori language interface.
+New Zealand-based users will be pleased to know that the ANZCA library discovery service includes a Māori language interface.

-Simply navigate to the Language drop-down (which can be found in the navigation sidebar/footer) and change the setting to Māori - the interface will then automatically update to utilise Māori language options throughout.
+Simply navigate to the Language drop-down (which can be found in the navigation footer) and change the setting to Māori - the interface will then automatically update to utilise Māori language options throughout.

 We rely on your feedback to further develop and support the ANZCA library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.